 Until 1956, the West Towns Bus Co. was the Chicago & West Towns Railway Co.
 In 1963, West Towns Bus Co. acquired Leyden Motor Coach Co.
 Leyden Motor Coach Co. began operations in 1926 as River Forest-North West Motor Coach Co., renamed by 1930 to Leyden Motor Coach Co.

 In addition, Wilcox Transportation Co. in 1925 introduced a route from Maywood to Des Plaines via 5th Ave., and in 1926 introduced routes on Grand Ave. and on Irving Park Rd., and in 1929 connected the Grand Ave. and Irving Park Rd. routes via Mannheim Rd.
-But that company apparently ceased operations in 1930.
+But that company ceased operations in 1931.

 In the mid 1970's, RTA assigned universal numbers to all suburban bus routes, usually adding 300 to the West Towns route numbers.

 302 - Ogden-Stanley - was West Towns route #2.
 Was a streetcar route, introduced by Ogden Street Railroad in 1893, completed in 1897.
 Company merged into Chicago Consolidated Traction Co. in 1899, sold to County Traction Co. in 1910, sold to Chicago & West Towns Railway Co. in 1913.
 Streetcar route operated as far west as Lawndale Ave. in Lyons. bus extension to La Grange introduced 8/28.
 Streetcar route converted to buses west of Harlem Ave.
 10/26/33, converted to buses east of Harlem Ave.
 11/30/41.